BassOmegaX/dmc1mechanics/sb_guides/index.md

 ### Introduction

 This is the original guide written by Joch circa mid 2000s.
-It was one of the best guides available for the game.
+It was one of the best guides available for the game, and the information is still relevant.
 It is now reproduced here updated with more recent knowledge since.

-### What is a Special Bonus?
+### The Ranking System and Special Bonuses

-TBA
+Special Bonus is a reward of 2000 red orbs given for a 'perfect' S Rank.
+You get an end-of-mission rank in DMC1 based on the number of ranking points you have managed to accumulate.
+The lowest rank is D and the highest is S. To get an S Rank with<i>out</i> a Special Bonus, you need 1000 ranking points.
+To get an S Rank <i>with</i> a Special Bonus, you need 1500 ranking points.

 ### Requirements